johnko/mfsbsd/RECOVER.md

 Variable         | Example           | Description
 -----------------|-------------------|------------
 [password]       |                   | Default is empty / blank.
-[company]        | contoso           | Needed in step 5 and 13.
+[company]        | contoso           | Needed in step 8.
 Company short name.
-[router_ip]      | 192.168.0.1       | Needed in step 4.
+[router_ip]      | 192.168.0.1       | Needed in step 6.
 The router's IP address.
 If the router is running DHCP, can be found by running `net-router`.
-[ip_address]     | 192.168.0.120     | Needed in step 4.
+[ip_address]     | 192.168.0.120     | Needed in step 6.
 An address currently unassigned (it will become the host IP).
 Please ensure the next IP is also unassigned.
 [ip_address + 1] | 192.168.0.121     | It will become the DHCP service IP address if you enable `dhcpd` in step 9.
-[network_if]     | re0               | Needed in step 4.
+[network_if]     | re0               | Needed in step 6.
 The primary network interface.
 If network cables are plugged in, can be found by running:

 ```
 net-nic